 - Pasta with Dried Fruits and Almonds: Boil your pasta in chicken broth, or add some chicken broth to your pot of boiling water.
 Drain the pasta.
 Saute chopped dried fruit such as apricots, pineapple or golden raisins in olive oil.
 You can add garlic, herbs and salt/pepper for extra flavor.
 Mix with the pasta.
 Sprinkle pepper flakes on for a bit of heat.
 If you have a lemon on hand, squeeze some on before plating.

 - Lemon Butter Pasta: Boil pasta and drain.
-In another pan, sauté butter, lemon juice and lemon zest.
+In another pan, saut? butter, lemon juice and lemon zest.
 A little olive oil will make the mixture go further.
 Add any vegetables you have on hand and throw in some chopped garlic.
-If you have a carrot, shave it and sauté it with the lemon sauce.
+If you have a carrot, shave it and saut? it with the lemon sauce.

 - Pasta with Bacon: Brown bacon and cut it up into smaller pieces.
-When you are draining your pasta, save ¼ cup of the liquid.
+When you are draining your pasta, save ? cup of the liquid.
 Melt four tablespoons of butter in a pan and add your reserved liquid.
 Add the pasta and grated cheese of your choice.
 Sprinkle with bacon, parsley or oregano.
 Season to taste.
 Applebees has a version of this they call 4 Cheese Honey Pepper Mac ‘N Cheese that we love.

 - Tuna Pasta: Saute garlic in either olive oil or butter.
 Add spices of your choice.
 Add a can of tuna.
 If you have cooking wine, pour some in and allow to heat with the tuna.
 Toss in pasta and sprinkle with cheddar cheese.